Approximate symmetries and quantum error correction: Introduction

-When symmetries arise in theoretical studies, they are usually assumed to be exactly respected by default.
-Indeed, the existing results on covariant codes~\cite{hayden2017error,faist2019continuous,woods2019continuous,wang2019quasi,kubica2020using,zhou2020new,yang2020covariant,wang2021theory,tajima2021symmetry,KongLiu21:random} are mostly concerned with the accuracy of error correction under exact symmetries.
-However, it is often important or even necessary to consider cases where the symmetries or conservation laws are only approximate in physical scenarios.
-For instance, the noise and imperfections in quantum many-body systems and other symmetry breaking mechanisms may cause deviations from the exact symmetry conditions and conservation laws.
-In particle physics, it is also well known that many fundamental symmetries are only approximate \cite{Witten2018}.
-More notably, for quantum gravity, it is commonly believed that exact global symmetries are fundamentally forbidden \cite{Misner1957,Giddings1988,PhysRevD.52.912,Arkani_Hamed_2007,BanksSeiberg11} (justified in more concrete terms in AdS/CFT \cite{harlow2018constraints,harlow2018symmetries}).
-Alas, our understanding of approximate symmetries, especially on a quantitative level, is very limited, raising the need for a systematic study of symmetry violation measures.
-In particular, for QEC and associated problems in physics, it is imperative to understand quantitatively how symmetry violation is induced from QEC accuracy.
+As certain forms of invariance under transformations, symmetries are by definition exact.
+The existing works on QEC with symmetries\cite{hayden2017error,faist2019continuous,woods2019continuous,wang2019quasi,kubica2020using,zhou2020new,yang2020covariant,wang2021theory,tajima2021symmetry,KongLiu21:random} indeed focused on the QEC performance of exactly covariant codes.
+However, it is often useful or even necessary to consider approximate forms of symmetries or conservation laws, especially in quantum physics.
+For instance, noise effects and imperfections that are common in realistic scenarios can cause deviations from the exact symmetry conditions.
+There are various more fundamental symmetry breaking mechanisms including spontaneous symmetry breaking, anomalies, and non-renormalizable effects\cite{symmetry-breaking}.
+Remarkably, the inexactness of symmetries plays a significant role in our understanding of wide-ranging aspects of fundamental physics.
+In particle physics, many fundamental symmetries are known to be only approximate\cite{Witten2018}.
+In fact, it is commonly believed that global symmetries cannot be exact in a unified theory of quantum mechanics and gravity\cite{Misner1957,Giddings1988,PhysRevD.52.912,Arkani_Hamed_2007,BanksSeiberg11,Witten2018}.
+Notably, one modern argument justifying the belief in more concrete terms in AdS/CFT is closely related to covariant codes\cite{harlow2018constraints,harlow2018symmetries,faist2019continuous}.
+Despite the importance of approximate symmetries, our understanding of them, especially on a quantitative level, is quite limited and unsystematic, raising the need for a general theory of symmetry violation measures.
+In particular, for QEC and associated problems in physics, it is imperative that we quantitatively understand how symmetry violation is induced by QEC accuracy, which represents a theory of the emergence of approximate symmetries.